ddxv/app-store-dash/frontend/src/routes/(categorical)/adtech/README.md

-NEW ROUTES:
+CURRENT ROUTES:
 /apps/ -> list of all apps
-/apps/com.specific.app-> Single app page
+/apps/com.specific.app-> Single app page, with links to companies

-/companies/ -> list of all companies /companies/company-categories/tools -> list of all companies that are tools /companies/company-categories/ad-networks -> list of all companies that are ad-networks /companies/company-categories/ad-networks/app-categories/Education -> list of all companies that are ad-networks in this category
+/companies/ -> list of all companies /companies/unityads.com -> list of apps for company "unityads.com"

-/companies/app-categories/Education -> list of all companies in this category /companies/UA -> list of apps for company "UA" /companies/UA/Education -> list of apps for company "UA" in this category
+/companies/categories/education -> list of all companies by number of apps in this app-category

+/companies/unityads.com/education -> list of apps for company "unityads.com" in this category

- OLDISH ROUTES:
-/adtech/companies/
-/adtech/companies/categories/Education
-/adtech/companies/UA
-/adtech/companies/UA/Education
+NEW:
+/companies/types/{type}/               # List companies of specific type (e.g., tools, ad-networks) /companies/types/{type}/apps/          # List all apps from companies of this type

+/categories/{category}/                # List all apps in category /companies/{company-id}/categories/{category}/  # List company's apps in category /companies/types/{type}/categories/{category}/  # List apps from companies of type in category

 OLD ROUTE (included the android/ios breakout of "Google" which i'm removing):
 /adtech/companies/UA/Google/Education